seydx/homebridge-sonybravia-platform/README.md

 ## Known issues | TODO

-- ISSUE: At the moment it is not possible to deactivate a CEC device or shutting it down, this plugin activates the "Home APP" setted in config.json instead
+- ISSUE: At the moment it is not possible to deactivate a CEC device or shutting it down, this plugin activates the option setted in config.json instead (offState > "HOME" for Home App, "CHANNEL" for Channels and "OFF" for turning TV off)

 - [x] TODO: create option to expose other Inputs like Scart, Composite, Screen mirroring
 - [x] TODO: Bulb for volume up/down